 - Become educated about occupational safety and health issues while working with animals.
 Animal care personnel must register for the required web-based training program "Basic Guide to UMBC's Occupational Safety and Health Program".
 This two-part tutorial covers the basics of animal safety and working in a laboratory setting as well as specific safety issues and precautions concerning rodents, fish, birds, amphibians, and wild vertebrates.
 Completing this tutorial takes approximately 45 minutes.
-Click on the registration link and hit "Submit".
-UMBC Environmental Safety and Health will send a confirmation with the direct link for the training.
+Follow these steps to register on the training registration link.
 Training must be completed when individuals are listed as personnel at the time of submission of a new IACUC study, the renewal of an expiring study, or when new personnel are added to a study that haven’t taken completed training previously.
 Training must be repeated every three (3) years.

-Complete laboratory or animal protocol specific on-line training options, as required by your supervisor or specific animal work functions.
-In addition to above occupational safety education program, current one-line training options are provided by Environmental Safety and Health and the Office for Research Protections and Compliance.
+In addition to above occupational safety education program, you or your supervisor may complete laboratory or animal protocol specific on-line training options specific to animal work functions.
+Current one-line training options are provided by Environmental Safety and Health and the Office for Research Protections and Compliance.
 The University of Maryland Family Medicine Associates also offers general in-service program on risk topics including bloodborne pathogens, animal allergens/bites, hazardous materials/chemical exposure radiation exposure) and acute injuries.
 When available, please check the current schedule is found at http://my.umbc.edu/groups/compliance/events.